 Say goodbye to mushy and bland veggie burgers!
-These vegan black bean burgers crispy on the outside and tender on the inside with just the right amount of spice.
+These vegan black bean quinoa burgers are crispy on the outside and tender on the inside with just the right amount of spice.
 They’re easy to make with just a few pantry staple ingredients and are naturally gluten free.

 I’ve had a LOT of veggie burgers in my life.
 Store bought, homemade, from a restaurant.
 Some good, some bad, but there is always one commonality.
 They’re all mushy.